 If you can accomplish the above, and you are in an area containing coyotes, and they have not been excessively called to, you will be successful.
 Every time they hear the sound, even if they do not respond, it lowers the probability that they will respond to the call the next time or thereafter for a reasonable time.

 - Sound: The best way to deal with that is to visualize that the caller is emitting sound in 360 degrees, basically creating a circle of sound around the caller.
-The size of the circle depends on how loud the sound is, the weather, especially wind, and how far it will travel.
+The size of the circle depends on how loud the sound is, the weather, especially the wind, and how far it will travel.
 The circle is obviously distorted by the wind, which will carry the sound farther downwind than upwind.
-It is not difficult to get the sound to go a half of a mile, and if so, that means that the circle has a diameter of 1 mile or more.
-I try to ensure that the sound from one set-up is not heard by predators in the next set up.
+It is not difficult to get the sound to go half a mile, and if so, that means that the circle has a diameter of 1 mile or more.
+I try to ensure that the sound from one set-up is not heard by predators in the next setup.
 To do that, I try to move a mile between set-ups (sometimes I can’t) but I try to at least move ½ mile.
-At ½ mile, the sound from successive set ups is, no doubt, overlapping, which reduces your chances of calling in a predator.
-If they hear the sound on the first set up, and do not respond, they are less likely to respond when they hear the sound on the second.
+At ½ mile, the sound from successive setups is, no doubt, overlapping, which reduces your chances of calling in a predator.
+If they hear the sound on the first setup and do not respond, they are less likely to respond when they hear the sound on the second.

 However, for simplicity of understanding, just assume the sound is a true circle around the caller, and that no predator within that circle has heard the sound